hlt-mt/TranscRater/README.md

 - "TreeTagger" part-of-speech tagging toolkit

 #### Installation:
-The toolkit by itself does not need any installation nor complie.
-The user needs to download and compile the requirments and Modify the following environment variables at the top of the configuration file:
+The toolkit by itself does not need any installation nor compile.
+The user needs to download and compile the aforementioned requirments and modify the following environment variables at the top of the configuration file:

--OPENSMILEDIR= the directory of OpenSmile lib -RNNLMDIR= the directory of RNNLM
+- OPENSMILEDIR= the directory of OpenSmile lib
+- RNNLMDIR= the directory of RNNLM
--SRILMDIR= the directory of SRILM
+- SRILMDIR= the directory of SRILM
--TREETAGDIR= the directory of TreeTagger
+- TREETAGDIR= the directory of TreeTagger
--RANKLIBDIR= the directory of RankLib
+- RANKLIBDIR= the directory of RankLib

 #### Usage:
 To see the first output of the system with regression models, in the root directory of the package, run the following command: